 Or, bring the kids to worship at our 10:30 service!
 A carpeted area with stuffed toys and coloring books can be found between the last two seats (pews) to help you feel more at home here.
 We also have Worship Bags for younger worshippers at the entrances to the church.

 Our Adult Choir is a volunteer group who meet on Sunday from September through June at 8:30AM for rehearsal and lead worship on Sundays.
 Adults and youth (high school age and up) are welcome to join and share the joy of music and fellowship.
 Opportunities are available to perform solo arrangements.

+(Currently on hiatus.)
 The Jubilation Choir is open to boys and girls 5th grade through high school.
 The choir performs on Youth Sundays and special services during the program year.
-The choir rehearses after the 10:00 am service from 11:15 to noon in the choir room.
+The choir rehearses after the 10:30AM service from 11:30 to noon in the choir room.
 Schola Cantorum also invites those interested to learn to play our set of hand chimes and other instruments while developing musicianship skills.

 Past performances have included Joseph and the Amazing Technicolor Dreamcoat, Children of Eden, Jesus Christ Superstar, The Sound Of Music, and in 2018, Godspell.
 These performances fill the nave and bring our parish community – plus performers' friends and relatives together.
 Rehearsals begin in January with a performance in early March.

 A shared ministry of the clergy and the laity, Pastoral Care acts as a gentle reminder of God’s compassion as we “seek and serve Christ in all persons.”
 They do this through cards, calls, and e-mails; a prayer chain, prayer services at nursing homes, visits to the ill and/or housebound, providing transportation and help with post-funeral receptions.